ArcturUWU/from-manual-to-kafka/README.md

 2. Use `docker build -t lab{num}_app .` to build up lab containers(use whatever lab number instead of num).
 3. Use `docker build -t gateway_app .` to build gateway.
+4. create a db-network by yourself using `docker network create`
+5. If you want to generate data - you should use (1) `random_attendance_generator.py` and (2) `total_generator.py`
+6. total generator also synchronizing data to 4 other dbs so if you want to synk only needed one - make sure you commented needed rows
-4. create a db-network by yourself using `docker network create` P.S. if you have a trouble with building services - try to rename `DOCKERFILE` to `Dockerfile` or `dockerfile`
+P.S. if you have a trouble with building services - try to rename `DOCKERFILE` to `Dockerfile` or `dockerfile`

 # Labs info